Applies To: SQL Server 2016

 The way that the Atom rendering extension generates data for a data feed is similar to how the Comma-Separated Value (CSV) rendering extension renders data to a CSV file.
 Like a CSV file, a data feed is a flattened representation of the report data.
 For example, a table with a row group that sums the sales within a group repeats the sum in every data row and there is no separate row that contains only the sum.

-You can generate Atom service documents and data feeds using Report Manager, Report Server, or a SharePoint site that is integrated with Reporting Services.
+You can generate Atom service documents and data feeds using the Reporting Services web portal, Report Server, or a SharePoint site that is integrated with Reporting Services.

 Atom applies to a pair of related standards.
 The Atom service document conforms to the RFC 5023 Atom publishing protocol specification and the data feeds conform to the RFC 4287 Atom syndication format protocol specification.